 A review of Lawrence Davis' debut novel, Blunt Force Magic.
 This urban fantasy was written in part to assist in expressing the struggles associated with Post Traumatic Stress Disorder.
 Published by The Coachella Review.

 This short fiction explores issues of shame and fear when dealing with an unknown pain in a private area.
 Published by Please See Me, an online literary journal with a focus on medicine and the medical community.

-Written for Horror Tree for Women in Horror Month, this article spotlights African-American and female horror and fantasy author Tananarive Due and her novel The Good House.
+Written for Horror Tree for Women in Horror Month, this article spotlights award-winning horror and fantasy author Tananarive Due and her novel The Good House.
 Due's stories are frightening in how human her characters are and that there is more evil in our human actions than any supernatural entity.

 An exploration of Yuval Noah Harai's Homo Deus: A Brief History of Tomorrow, including a summary of human history, the next steps of human evolution, what drives us, and where these needs and desires will take us next.
 Published by The Coachella Review.

 An interview with award-winning author Abby Geni, focusing on her third novel, The Wildlands.
 We discuss craft, research, and how Abby's passion for nature molds her themes and drives her stories.
 Written for The Coachella Review.

 The Coachella Valley Storytellers Project gathers community members to share and listen to true life stories for different thematic installments.
 My story of "love and heartbreak" was centered on a special childhood pet, a cat named Nancy.

 Sadie ignores the clown following her until the clown can no longer ignore his feelings for her.
 A flash fiction published on Inkitt, Construction Paper takes a stab at obsessed murderous clowns and the women who don't love them.